-- (i) invest in a security of any class in any company or body if any director and officer of the Manager individually owns more than 0.5% of the total nominal amount of all the issued securities of that class or collectively own more than 5% of those securities; - (ii) invest in any type of real estate (including buildings) or interests in real estate (including options or rights, but excluding shares in real estate companies or interests in REITs);
+- (i) invest in a security of any class in any company or body if any director and officer of the Manager individually owns more than 0.5% of the total nominal amount of all the issued securities of that class or collectively own more than 5% of those securities; - (ii) invest in any type of real estate (including buildings) or interests in real estate (including options or rights, but excluding shares in real estate companies or interests in REITs); - (iii) make short sales if as a consequence the liability of such Sub-Fund to deliver securities would exceed 10% of the Net Asset Value of such Sub-Fund (and for this purpose securities sold short must be actively traded on a market where short selling is permitted); - (iv) carry out any naked or uncovered short sale of securities; - (v) may not invest in physical commodities unless otherwise approved by the SFC on a case-by-case basis taking into account the liquidity of the physical commodities concerned and availability of sufficient and appropriate additional safeguards where necessary; - (vi) subject to sub-paragraph (c) of this section headed "Investment and Borrowing Restrictions", make a loan out of that Sub-Fund except to the extent that the acquisition of an investment or the making of a deposit might constitute a loan.
+For the avoidance of doubt, reverse repurchase transactions in compliance with the requirements as set out in the sub-section headed "Securities Financing Transactions" of this section headed "Investment and Borrowing Restrictions" are not subject to the foregoing limitation;

-- (iii) make short sales if as a consequence the liability of such Sub-Fund to deliver securities would exceed 10% of the Net Asset Value of such Sub-Fund (and for this purpose securities sold short must be actively traded on a market where short selling is permitted); - (iv) write uncovered options; - (v) write a call option if the aggregate of the exercise prices of all call options written on behalf of the relevant Sub-Fund would exceed 25% of the Net Asset Value of that Sub-Fund; - (vi) make a loan out of that Sub-Fund without the prior written consent of the Trustee except to the extent that the acquisition of an investment or the making of a deposit might constitute a loan; - (vii) assume, guarantee, endorse or otherwise become directly or contingently liable for or in connection with any obligation or indebtedness of any person without the prior written consent of the Trustee; - (viii) enter into any obligation on behalf of a Sub-Fund or acquire any asset for the account of that Sub-Fund which involves the assumption of any liability which is unlimited; or - (ix) apply any part of a Sub-Fund in the acquisition of any investments which are for the time being nil paid or partly paid in respect of which a call is due to be made unless such call could be met in full out of cash or near cash forming part of such Sub-Fund which has not been appropriated and set aside for any other purposes and shall not be entitled without the consent of the Trustee to apply any part of the relevant Sub-Fund in the acquisition of any other investment which is in the opinion of the Trustee likely to involve the Trustee in any liability (contingent or otherwise).
+- (vii) subject to sub-paragraph (c) of this section headed "Investment and Borrowing Restrictions", assume, guarantee, endorse or otherwise become directly or contingently liable for or in connection with any obligation or indebtedness of any person.
+For the avoidance of doubt, reverse repurchase transactions in compliance with the requirements as set out in the sub-section headed "Securities Financing Transactions" of this section headed "Investment and Borrowing Restrictions" are not subject to the foregoing limitation; - (viii) acquire any asset or engage in any transaction for the account of that Sub-Fund which involves the assumption of any liability which is unlimited.
+For the avoidance of doubt, the liability of Unitholders of a Sub-Fund is limited to their investments in that Sub-Fund; or - (ix) apply any part of a Sub-Fund in the acquisition of any investments which are for the time being nil paid or partly paid in respect of which a call is due to be made unless such call could be met in full out of cash or near cash forming part of such Sub-Fund whereby such amount of cash or near cash has not been segregated to cover a future or contingent commitment arising from transaction in financial derivative instruments for the purposes of paragraphs (5) and (6) of the "Use of Financial Derivative Instruments" sub-section of this section headed "Investment and Borrowing Restrictions" and shall not be entitled without the consent of the Trustee to apply any part of the relevant Sub-Fund in the acquisition of any other investment which is in the opinion of the Trustee likely to involve the Trustee in any liability (contingent or otherwise).